MicrosoftDocs/win32/desktop-src/SbsCs/application-configuration-files.md

 ---
-Description: 'An application configuration file is an XML file used to control assembly binding.' ms.assetid: 'b7453f2b-52a4-4af9-8410-ebbb430ada67'
+Description: An application configuration file is an XML file used to control assembly binding. ms.assetid: b7453f2b-52a4-4af9-8410-ebbb430ada67
-title: Application Configuration Files
+title: Application Configuration Files ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Application Configuration Files

 An application configuration file is an XML file used to control assembly binding.
 It can redirect an application from using one version of a side-by-side assembly to another version of the same assembly.
 This is called [per-application configuration](per-application-configuration.md).
 An application configuration file applies only to a specific application manifest and dependent assemblies.
 Isolated components compiled with an embedded ISOLATIONAWARE\_MANIFEST\_RESOURCE\_ID manifest require a separate application configuration file.
-Manifests managed with [**CreateActCtx**](createactctx.md) require a separate application configuration file.
+Manifests managed with [**CreateActCtx**](/windows/win32/Winbase/nf-winbase-createactctxa?branch=master) require a separate application configuration file.

 The redirection specified by an application configuration file can override the assembly versions specified by [application manifests](application-manifests.md) and [publisher configuration files](publisher-configuration-files.md).
 For example, if a publisher configuration file specifies that all references to an assembly be redirected from version 1.0.0.0 to 1.1.0.0, an application configuration file can be used to redirect a particular application to use version 1.0.0.0.
 An application configuration file applies only to the specified application manifest and dependent assemblies.